 - Circulating security interests (such as cash, stock and debts owed to the company)

-Sometimes, a receiver is also given power to take control of the company – in that case, they’re known as a receiver and manager.
+Often, a receiver is also given power to take control of the company – in that case, they’re known as a receiver and manager.